 Approximate objective is tightly coupled with the approximate circuit implementation and provides two methods for computing objective function and gradient with respect to approximate circuit parameters.
 This objective is passed to the optimizer.
-Currently, there’s only one implementation based on 4-rotations CNOT unit blocks:
+Currently, there are two implementations based on 4-rotations CNOT unit blocks:

 Methods Defined Here